Retirement Planning A-Z

 Risk & ModelingA modeling approach that incorporates randomness to simulate a range of possible outcomes rather than a single deterministic forecast.
 Monte Carlo simulation is the most common stochastic method in retirement planning.

-Risk & ModelingA probability distribution resembling the normal distribution but with heavier tails, controlled by a degrees-of-freedom parameter.
-Lower DOF values produce fatter tails and more frequent extreme events.
+Risk & ModelingA probability distribution resembling the normal distribution but with heavier tails, controlled by a degrees-of-freedom (DOF) parameter.
+Lower DOF values produce fatter tails and more frequent extreme events - Retirement Lab offers DOF 3 (extreme fat tails) and DOF 5 (moderate fat tails).
+As DOF approaches infinity, the t-distribution converges to the normal distribution.

 PlanningThe percentage of Monte Carlo iterations where the portfolio survives the full retirement period.
 A 90% success rate means the portfolio lasted in 9 out of 10 simulated scenarios.